High Stones.

 Data from openweathermap.org

 Kings Tree is the name given to the tree at the small roundabout at the end of the road.
-From here, walk through the gate and then 2km up the track to reach the bridge over the river at Slippery Stones.
-Cross this and continue another 100m to reach the path that takes the east side if the reservoir.
+From here, walk through the gate and then 2km up the track to reach the stone bridge over the river at Slippery Stones.
+Cross this bridge and continue another 100m to reach the path that doubles back on the east side of the reservoir.
 Follow this track around Howden reservoir to the dam.
 Just past this is a track heading north east and uphill.
-(SK171922).
 Follow this grassy track up through the trees and onto the open moor.
 The track skirts around the summit of Nether Hey before descending slightly.
-Continue to follow the track up the hillside all the way to High Stones.
-The summit is marked by a pile of stones.
-From here there are good views of Kinder, Bleaklow and over much of South Yorkshire.
+High Stones is hidden from the walker, the stones that are visible are Wet Stones, Follow the track north uphill and along the ridge to reach the high point that is High Stones.
+The summit was marked by a pile of stones but as of 12th November 2024, these have been removed (kicked over) and there is nothing marking the true summit.
+From the summit there are good views of Kinder around to Bleaklow and over much of South Yorkshire.
 (7.5kms.
 280m.
 2hrs.
 50min.)

 28th August 2018 Maybe not a sunny day, overcast, but the walk was undertaken at the end of summer 2018 in which the sun had dried out the wet moorland.
 At the time of the walk the reservoirs were meant to be 46% full, but Howden and Derwent looked very empty.
 Often on walks like this nobody is seen but perhaps because this was just after the Bank Holiday there was a few people out on High Stones.
 A good walk not least because of the dry conditions and the paths throughout.